IntelliJ IDEA assumes that all development, debugging, and testing is done on your computer and then the code is

 Download is copying data FROM the server to the project.

 After you have configured synchronization with a server, you can upload, download, and manage files on it directly from IntelliJ IDEA.
 Moreover, you can suppress uploading or downloading specific files or entire folders.
-Finally, you can optimize you workflow by configuring content roots so specific folders are not involved in indexing, which significantly saves project indexing time.
+Finally, you can optimize your workflow by configuring content roots so specific folders are not involved in indexing, which significantly saves project indexing time.

 Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP/WebDAV Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
-For details, see Install plugins.
+For more information, refer to Install plugins.
 Note that the plugin is available only for the Ultimate Edition of IntelliJ IDEA.